zingdata/flutter-code-editor/lib/src/code_field/code_controller/helpers/suggestions/SUGGESTIONS.md

    - Easy to add support for new languages or suggestion types
    - Can be extended to support more complex SQL analysis

-3. **Improved Performance**
+3. **Improved Usability**
-   - Optimized prefix matching reduces computational overhead
+   - Natural word-aware suggestions that respect word boundaries
+   - Prevents unexpected partial word replacements
+   - Better handling of multi-word phrases and expressions

+4. **Performance Optimization**
+   - Focused, targeted suggestions minimize processing overhead
-   - Better caching of context between suggestion generations
+   - Smart caching of word positions and boundaries

 ## Future Extensions